 It's important not to do too many strokes in one area as it can make skin sore.
 Also, NEVER brush on skin that is infected, cut or grazed as this will not only hurt but "can spread the infection" too.

 When you've finished brushing, follow up with a shower or bath.
 Then after drying up, apply a body oil to nourish your skin and you'll be feeling like you've had a proper pamper at the same time.

 2. Lymphatic draining massage

 "Lymphatic drainage for cellulite is a massage technique that works on the lymphatic vessels to remove swelling, oedemas, and cellulite," says the Cellulite Institute (opens in new tab).
 They claim it not only enhances circulation but additionally "improves the appearance and tone of the skin as well as its temperature, and also causes relaxation of the muscle fibres."

 Some scientific research has in fact shown this type of massage can work in our favour when it comes to getting rid of cellulite.

-Participants in one 2011 Brazilian study published in the Clinical, Cosmetic and Investigational Dermatology journal received 10 sessions of "manual and machanical lymph drainage", each lasting an hour and a half for two weeks.
+Participants in one 2011 Brazilian study published in the Clinical, Cosmetic and Investigational Dermatology journal received 10 sessions of "manual and mechanical lymph drainage", each lasting an hour and a half for two weeks.
 After the trial, all patients said they "liked the results".
 Plus examiners agreed that in before and after photos "the cellulite improved for 13 of the 14 patients".

 Indeed, finding the time to massage for an hour and a half five times a week may be hard to commit to.
 But there certainly seems no harm in trying a five-minute at-home massage a few times weekly.

-When performing at home, always massage from the bottom up and aim for loose and rythmic movements.
-According to the Cellulite Institute it's also good to apply a "slight pressure on the skin", before moving up and then releasing.
+When performing at home, always massage from the bottom up and aim for loose and rhythmic movements.
+According to the Cellulite Institute, it's also good to apply a "slight pressure on the skin", before moving up and then releasing.